Mexico Fears More Violence after Army Kills Leader of Powerful Jalisco Cartel

-Nemesio Rub n Oseguera Cervantes, known as “El Mencho” was the boss of one of the fastest-growing criminal networks in Mexico, notorious for trafficking fentanyl, methamphetamine and cocaine to the United States and staging brazen attacks against government officials who challenged it.
+Nemesio Rubén Oseguera Cervantes, known as "El Mencho" was the boss of one of the fastest-growing criminal networks in Mexico, notorious for trafficking fentanyl, methamphetamine, and cocaine to the United States and staging brazen attacks against government officials who challenged it.

 He was killed during a shoot-out in his home state of Jalisco as the Mexican military attempted to capture him.
 Cartel members responded with violence across the country, blocking roads and setting fire to vehicles.